MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 ## Parameters property

 The `{entity}.parameters` setting is important for entities backed by stored procedures, enabling developers to specify parameters and their default values.
-This ensures that if certain parameters are not provided within an HTTP request, the system can fall back to these predefined values.
+Parameters ensure that if certain parameters aren't provided within an HTTP request, the system can fall back to these predefined values.

 ```json
 {